portworx/px-dev/install_with_compose.md

 You now have a scale-out storage cluster for containers.
 Continue with more examples and [Quick Start Guides](https://github.com/portworx/px-dev/blob/master/README.md#install-and-quick-start-guides).

-This release is an alpha and we want to develop this solution with the community.
+This release is an beta and we want to develop this solution with the community.
 [Contact us](https://github.com/portworx/px-dev#contact-us) to share your feedback, work with us, and to request features.
 Stay tuned for updates on PX-Dev and our PX-Enterprise release.